kyusonglee/beautiful-jekyll/_posts/2018-05-01-sequence-labeling.md

 **Figure 2**

 ## (1) Basic information
-In order to setup the category classification, requesters fill out the following information:
+In order to setup a new sequence labeling project, requesters need to fill out the following information:
 ```
 ex)
 - Generic Introduction: Please select one of dialog acts.....